Todo #6647

 We had someone asking about X-CSRF-Token and it's just not necessary.
 We use CSRF Magic which handles all the forms and other parts needed to verify CSRF tokens.
 X-CSRF-Token is an alternate way to implement the protection that some find easier, and it might be if we were doing it all by hand, but the library does all the heavy lifting here so it is not needed.

-Updated by James Vaughan about 6 years ago
+Updated by James Vaughan over 6 years ago

 This 2016 presentation by two security researchers at Google might be useful when considering a CSP: